 This prospectus contains forward-looking statements.
 These statements relate to future events or our future financial performance, objectives, expectations and intentions.
 In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "plans," anticipates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these terms or other comparable terminology.
-These statements involve known and unknown risks, unknown certainties and other factors, including the risks outlined under "Risk Factors," that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
+These statements involve known and unknown risks, unknown certainties and other factors, including the risks outlined under "Risk Factors," that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements.
 You should not place undue reliance on forward-looking statements in this prospectus which speak only as of the date they are made.